 - 1. Remove the four screws from the bottom of your signal generator enclosure and lift off the top cover of the signal generator. - 2.
-Unplug the white connectors labeled "SWITCH" and "POWER" from the board. - 3.
-Remove the five self-tapping screws and washers fastening the host board to the case. - 4.
+Unplug the white connector from the plug labeled "POWER" on the circuit board. - 3.
+Remove the five 4-40x1/4" screws that fasten the circuit board to the case.
+Note: If there are six screws in place, the switch itself must be carefully removed.
+Unplug the quick connects and use a channel lock to push down both the top and bottom of the switch so that it may be removed.
+Now the sixth screw may also be removed. - 4.
 Carefully remove the circuit board as well as the front and rear panels from the remaining enclosure bottom. - 5.
 Remove the power jack assembly from the old rear panel of the signal generator.
-Take note of the arrangement of the washers and nuts. - 6.
+Take note of the arrangement of the washers and nuts the phenolic washer is on the inside of the panel, and the shoulder washer, washer, and nut are on the outside of the panel. - 6.
 Install the power jack assembly onto the new rear panel in the exact manner that it was installed on the old rear panel.
-Note: It is very important that the two plastic shoulder washers prohibit the power jack from making electrical contact with the rear panel. - 7.
-Use three #4-40 screws to attach the three standoffs to the three holes in the middle of the host board.
-The standoffs should protrude from the top of the board; the USB I/O Expansion board will later sit on top of these standoffs.
+Note: It is very important that the plastic shoulder washer and phenolic washer prohibit the power jack from making electrical contact with the rear panel. - 7.
+Use three 4-40x1/4" screws to attach the three standoffs to the three holes in the middle of the host board so that the standoffs are securely perpendicular to the board.